Campaign job criteria

 Recruitment Marketing Public

-Job criteria in Recruitment Marketing is grouped into two categories:
+Job criteria in Recruitment Marketing are grouped into two categories:

 • Explicit fields